csb324/eleventy-obsidian-ninareth/notes/Sessions/session-26.md

 - Hide the ring in a **wrist pocket**
 - Drop the decoy ring on the ground

 Reader, it *worked*.
-Pent's head of security [[Relakas]], seemed to make a mental note of [[Adrienne Spout|Cassie]], but she was also being very sexy about it, so maybe he just wants to call her for drinks.
+Pent's head of security [[Relakas 1]], seemed to make a mental note of [[Adrienne Spout|Cassie]], but she was also being very sexy about it, so maybe he just wants to call her for drinks.
 (Alternatively, we have a new problem.
 It's possible that this isn't the first time someone has been pointedly-sexy to try to distract the head of security.
 This might in fact be the kind of thing a head of security would know to look out for.)

 As we were leaving, a falcon dropped a pouch with the exact amount of gold that we paid for [[Maurice]] the possum.
 So, another promise from the [[Fire Raisers]] has been fulfilled.